 After the indirect effects of transfers via breastfeeding were separated out in the analysis, "up to the age of 36 months, no direct association was found between living near an incinerator and the parents’ perception of the level of development of the children in the cohort." (p.
 2250) And in the assessments at 36 months, the only direct effect that was found was fairly minor; analysis showed that living near an incinerator was adversely associated only with gross motor development (among four standards measured) at that time.

-On the other hand, the authors reported that "through the mediating factor of breastfeeding, the presence of an incinerator was indirectly associated with six-month gross motor... and fine motor ... development and 18-month gross motor..., fine motor..., language ... and social ... development." (in Supplemental Materials) The text omitted in that last sentence (indicated by all the dots) consisted entirely of numbers indicating detailed measurements of the effects and the numerical level of statistical significance of each finding.
+On the other hand, the authors reported that "through the mediating factor of breastfeeding, the presence of an incinerator was indirectly associated with six-month gross motor... and fine motor ... development and 18-month gross motor..., fine motor..., language ... and social ... development." (in Supplemental Materials) The text that was omitted in that last sentence (as indicated by all the dots) consisted entirely of numbers stating detailed measurements of the effects and the numerical level of the statistical significance of each finding.
 To help keep this present description from being overly technical, all of those numbers will be summarized here as follows:

-a) the strength of the effect found among breastfed children was, in every case, two to five times the strength of the one effect found in children in the general population; and
+a) the strength of each of the effects found among breastfed children was, in every case, two to five times the strength of the one effect found in children in the general population; and

-And it bears emphasizing that these far greater effects, each with much greater statistical significance, were found in several times as many areas measured, compared with the one effect found in the general population.
+And it bears emphasizing that these far greater effects in breastfed children, each with much greater statistical significance, were found in several times as many areas measured, compared with the one effect found in children of the general population.
 And those areas of measurement, especially language and social development, were related to common deficits in those with autism.

-So there appears to be good evidence suggesting that exposures to pollutants from waste incinerators may have substantial harmful effects on development if those toxins are ingested by infants indirectly via breastfeeding, but the effects are likely to be relatively minor when the toxins are only inhaled directly.
+So there appears to be good evidence suggesting that exposures to pollutants from waste incinerators may have substantial harmful effects on development if those toxins are accumulated for years by a grown body and then transferred in concentrated form to an infant via breastfeeding; but the effects on a child are likely to be relatively minor when the toxins are only inhaled directly.

-Section 6.c: Toxins from incinerator emissions: how they most effectively reach the developing infant
+Section 6.c.1: Toxins from incinerator emissions: how they most effectively reach the developing infant:

 As pointed out in Sections 3 and 4, incinerator emissions are likely to contain not only dioxins but also mercury, PBDEs, and PCBs.
-All of those are developmental toxins,24 and most of them are fat-soluble and persistent and therefore they accumulate in human fat tissue; all of them enter breast milk.25 Even though levels of dioxins in breast milk in a number of countries have been declining since the 1960’s, dioxins have still been found to be present in breast milk in concentrations scores to hundreds of times higher than the relatively safe reference dose (RfD) established by the U.S. EPA; continuing high levels of dioxins have been found in studies from many countries carried out during the 2000’s.26 Dioxin has also been found to be present in breast milk at over 100 times the concentration in infant formula.27
+All of those are developmental toxins,24 and most of them are fat-soluble and persistent and therefore they accumulate in human fat tissue; all of them enter breast milk.25 Even though levels of dioxins and PCBs in breast milk in a number of countries have declined in recent decades, those toxins have still been found to be present in breast milk in concentrations scores to hundreds of times higher than the relatively safe reference dose (RfD) established by the U.S. EPA; continuing high levels of dioxins and PCBs in human milk have been found in studies from many countries carried out during the 2000’s.26, 26a Dioxin has also been found to be present in breast milk at over 100 times the concentration in infant formula.27

 There can be little doubt that the predominant transfer of these toxins is lactational, not gestational. (see 'Postnatal exposures..." farther down.)